Introduction

 Workplace Monitoring

-Regular workplace monitoring is crucial to evaluate the performance of ventilation systems and ensure they are effectively controlling the release of harmful substances like nickel oxide and hexavalent chromium.
-Some techniques used for workplace monitoring include:
+Regular monitoring of the work environment is crucial to assess the effectiveness of ventilation systems in controlling toxic emissions such as nickel oxide and hexavalent chromium.
+Effective monitoring methods include:

 - Air sampling